 If you are not familiar with the concept of loops, then I would recommend you to go through Tutorial number 16 and 17 of Python Tutorials For Absolute Beginners In Hindi Playlist.

-You all know what break and continue means in basic English language.
+You all know what break and continue mean in basic English language.
 Break means interrupt and continue means resuming after an interrupt.
 As the meanings of the words can describe that both these functions are totally opposite to each other.
 Hence, both of these keywords are mostly defined together, like “if and else” or “try and except”, but unlike the others, their functionality is quite opposite to each other.
-They aren’t even used together in most of the cases like “except” couldn’t be used if there is no “try” or “else” couldn’t be if there isn’t an “if” statement present, but in cases of “break and continue”, they both do not have any such relation.
+They aren’t even used together in most of the cases like “except”, could only be used if there is “try” or “else” condition and if there isn’t “if” statement present, but in cases of “break and continue", they both do not have any such relation.
 They may be defined together but not mostly used together.

 Defining break statement, break statement alters the normal functionality of the loops by terminating or exiting the loop containing it.
 The compiler then moves on to the code that is placed after the body of the loop.
 The syntax of break is only a single word i.e. “break”.
 Break statement is rather easy and simple to understand than a continue statement as it just leaves the bunch of code written after it inside the loop and the control of the program is then shifted to the statement written after the loop.